microsoft/rushstack/api/node-core-library.ifilesystemwritefileoptions.ensurefolderexists.md

 # IFileSystemWriteFileOptions.ensureFolderExists property

 If true, will ensure the folder is created before writing the file.
-Defaults to \`false\`.
+Defaults to `false`<!-- -->.

 **Signature:**
 ```javascript